konstructio/kubefirst/README.md

 Did you know our superhero mascot K-Ray gets its frictionless superpowers from a healthy diet of GitHub stars?
 K-Ray gets soooo hungry too - you wouldn't believe it.
 Feed K-Ray a GitHub star ⭐ above to bookmark our project and keep K-Ray happy!!

 [![Star History Chart](https://api.star-history.com/svg?repos=kubefirst/kubefirst&type=Date)](https://star-history.com/#kubefirst/kubefirst&Date)

-# todo
-- config can't be called in a context outside of the main driver.
-  - if we accommodate this then we will eliminate bugs from re-using functions